deciduously/dots/README.md

 The logic is implemented in Rust targeting WebAssembly, with the rendering handled by JavaScript to a `canvas` element.

-Currently, not much is implemented - there's no levels or endgame detection, you can just click the screen once to try to capture as many as you can.
-To try again, click "Restart".

 ![screenshot](https://i.imgur.com/zZD0hiI.png)

 ## Usage